Here is my regularly updated Lendermarket review, based on my own experience investing on the P2P platform since 2019.

-As usual, I’m going to be fully transparent about the amount I invested, my returns so far and my account balance on Lendermarket.
+As usual, I’m going to be fully transparent about the amount I invested and my experience so far on Lendermarket.
+I’ll try to keep this review up-to-date, so that you can see my actual returns and account balance on a monthly basis.

-Today’s review will be slightly different, as it also includes some questions I asked Lendermarket over the past few weeks.
-So whenever you see quotes throughout the review, that’s Omayra Roig, the project manager of business developments at Lendermarket, answering my question.
+The post also includes some questions I asked the platform.
+So whenever you see quotes throughout the review, that’s Omayra Roig, the previous business manager at Lendermarket, answering my question.

-I hope you’ll find the answers useful as well!
+I hope you’ll find her answers useful as well.

 Creditstar has its business headquarters in Tallin (Estonia), in addition to offices in each country where they offer their financial services.

-The Lendermarket platform however is based in Ireland, which I see as a good thing.
+The Lendermarket platform itself is based in Ireland.
 I like having a bit more diversification as far as where platforms are based, that way I’m less affected by regulatory changes in one country (eg. Latvia or Estonia).

 Why did you choose Ireland for Lendermarket?